Quick Start

 Step 1: Create a Repository and Enter the Dev Environment

-If you don't have a code repository yet, please create one first.
+If you don't have a code repository, create one first.
 After creation, click the Workspace button on the page to quickly create a development environment.

 Select WebIDE to enter the online development environment for a quick start.